knutsoned/STF/Design.md

 Act III: The camera pulls up further and the cars are revealed to be on top of a flatbed train car attached to an oil tanker car.
 The crash makes the train start rolling toward a broken part of the track.

 Act IV: The camera pulls back and reveals the train tracks are on the flight deck of an aircraft carrier.
-The train derailing causes the train to miss its intended target which is the Soviet ICBM the player is supposed to stop.
+The Soviet ICBM the player is supposed to stop is in launch position at the end of the tracks.
+The train derailing causes the train to miss its intended target.
 However, it does cause the aircraft carrier to start moving toward an iceberg.

 Epilogue: If the player swatted the butterfly, the ship sinks and the ICBM is unable to launch.
 The camera zooms in on the car in the bottle, bobbing in the waves.